vkhazin/cloudmigration-courseware/content/chapter-01/PublicCloudRevenue.md

 ## Public cloud revenue

+> **Quote** As of 2016, approximately 17 percent of the total market revenue for infrastructure, middleware, application and business process services had shifted to cloud.
+> Through 2021, this will increase to approximately 28 percent.

 > The highest revenue growth will come from cloud system infrastructure services.

-> As of 2016, approximately 17 percent of the total market revenue for infrastructure, middleware, application and business process services had shifted to cloud.
-> Through 2021, this will increase to approximately 28 percent.

 |                                                   | 2016   | 2017   | 2018   | 2019   | 2020   |